eryjus/16bcfs/README.md

 I use `tup` as my primary build system.
 I usually will wrap `tup` in `make` commands.
 You can find `tup` [here](https://gittup.org/tup/).
 I simply find `tup` to more reliable detect changed sources with less work.

+### Qt6_DIR Environment Variable

+The `Qt6_DIR` Environment Variable needs to point to the installation location of Qt6, for example `~/Qt/6.6.0/gcc_64/`.
+Your installation location may be different, so copy-and-paste is not advised.

 ---

 ## EEPROM Programmer